Earth is Hiring: Heroes Needed

 Friedrich Nietzsche famously proclaimed “God is dead” (1882).
 He was in some sense speaking of the fire or spirit of God, burning since the beginnings of human existence, the bubble of belief that a higher place exists poked by Darwin’s seemingly pointy spear.
 It was a nihilistic sentiment about the future reflective of his cultural times, that meaning and purpose, which can only come from within, be that God or another kind of truth, was beginning its slow decay to an eventual death.
-Nietzsche, as a visionary, saw the consequences of this written in the future, knowing that many humans, in their boredom and chaos without spiritual structure, would cause great harm as a result: without morality, there is no fear of reprisal, repercussions to be had in the next life for improper actions in this life.
-Perhaps he knew a deeper pattern of man’s eventual submission to the worse angels of his nature, and our modern world can be seen as the result of Nietzsche’s prophecy, where our steel churches of another kind grow ever larger and stronger but our inner lives fracture and fissure ever deeper.
+Nietzsche, as a visionary, saw the consequences of this written in the future, knowing that many humans, in their boredom and chaos without spiritual structure, would cause great harm as a result.
+Evolution seemingly destroyed God and created nihilism–the belief that nothing matter.
+Thus there is no fear of reprisal, repercussions to be had in the next life for improper actions in this life.
+Perhaps he knew a deeper pattern of man’s eventual submission to the warring angels of his nature, and our modern world can be seen as the result of Nietzsche’s prophecy, where our steel churches of another kind grow ever larger and stronger but our inner lives fracture and fissure ever deeper.

 Or perhaps Nietzsche was wrong, and scientists like Steven Pinker (2018) are correct; pointing to raw numbers showing a betterment of morality through less violence; statistics that seemingly can’t lie or hide anything, to show by many metrics, his view that our world is becoming a better place.
 Pinker’s metrics, however, cannot measure the Soul, the forked path within us all leading to more lead or transformed into gold.
 They also give no weight to the larger manifestations of harm that hang over our whole world, or the many transformed ways of hate which now spread digitally rather than physically.
 Furthermore, repetitions of history lead to the conclusion that man’s ethics, angels, can be swayed easily and swiftly, in the right circumstances.
-A matter of 10 to 20 years and people throughout time are shown to regress to the same base nature when some charismatic puppetmaster comes pulling people’s psychological strings for Evil ends.
-With meaning as perhaps another metric of happiness rather than just a decrease in violence, Pinker’s arguments do not hold much water.
+Or perhaps another view as that we are not becoming better, but rather our society is turning into another form of slave system, with humans increasingly entrapped by worlds of consumerism, addictions, and mind-controlling technology.

 Being lost in the many euphoric escapes we’ve created in our modern world, is as Pleasure Island in Pinocchio.
 What does this clip mean to you, in terms of seeking or not seeking meaning through our Hero’s Journey?
 For you personally, and for society?

-Taken to the extreme of, this smothering of the internal voice, ignoring the psyche’s shadow, the embrace of hate, can be manifested for great destruction upon our own Bodies, warped by drugs and alcohol or being too sedentary.
-Whereas we cannot know the true bounds of the positive transforming potential of the hero towards both themselves and the world at large, we similarly cannot know the bounds of destructive, negative potential for the hero who refuses the call, towards both themselves and the world, although we can get a sense, for both.
+Taken to the extreme this smothering of the internal voice, ignoring the psyche’s shadow and projecting a hate we can’t even see, can be manifested for great destruction upon our own bodies warped by drugs and alcohol or being too sedentary.
+Whereas we cannot know the true bounds of the positive transforming potential of the Hero towards both themselves and the world at large, we similarly cannot know the bounds of destructive, negative potential for the Hero who refuses the call, towards both themselves and the world, although we can get a sense, for both.